tibordp/terraform-hcloud-dualstack-k8s/README.md

 Read these notes carefully before using this module in production.

 - Control plane services that use host networking, such as etcd, kubelet and api-server bind on a public IP.
 This is not a problem per se since these components all use mTLS for communication, but appropriate Hetzner Firewall rules can be added (make sure to allow UDP port 24601 for Wireguard node-to-node tunnels)
-- Wigglenet is an experimental network plugin that I wrote for my personal use and has definitely not been battle tested. `NetworkPolicy` is supported as of v0.5.0.
+- Wigglenet is a custom network plugin with a smaller community than mainstream alternatives like Cilium or Calico.
+It has been used successfully for several years, though primarily in smaller-scale deployments.
+NetworkPolicy support was added in v0.5.0 and is relatively new, so don't use it as your only line of defense.
 - kubelet serving certificates are self-signed.
 This can be an issue for metrics-server.
 See [here for details and workarounds](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubelet-serving-certs).
 - Some restrictions on day-2 operations.
 The following are supported seamlessly, but other changes will likely require the manual steps:
    - Node replacement (see notes above for control plane nodes)